ntropika-labs/potion-protocol/apps/potion-dapp/README.md

-# vue-starter
+# Potion DApp

-This template should help get you started developing with Vue 3 in Vite.
+This project contains the DApp of the Potion Protocol developed with Vue 3 in Vite.

+Before getting started please be sure to have installed the [Requirements](#requirements).

 ## Recommended IDE Setup